-All registered Class 1 and 2 premises in Victoria are required to have a food safety program.
+All registered Class 1 and some Class 2 premises in Victoria are required to have a food safety program.
 A food safety program is a written plan that shows what a business does to ensure that the food that they prepare and sell is safe for people to eat.

 Class 1 premises usually use an independent food safety program that is tailored to all the food handling activities that occur at the premises.
 For more information about Class 1 food safety programs, please visit the Department of Health’s website.